itsiashu/CarND-Traffic-Sign-Classifier-Project/README.md

 	test-set accuracy 0.876

 ### Test Model on New Images ###
-	Model is tested on 5 random images picked from web
+	- Model is tested on 5 random images picked from web
+	- Check html doc with this